Springfield Class Reconstruction

 Masaki made a sketch of the ship's composition, still without the lower pod.
 The Chekov was built by Ed Miarecki using the AMT/Ertl 1/2500 Enterprise-D saucer and bridge from the AMT/Ertl 1/1400 Enterprise-D kit.
 The upper secondary hull may be from the Enterprise-D too, but would have to be heavily modified to fit, so it could be a custom part as well.
 Two marker pens act as the warp nacelles.
 The upper pod could be a custom-made part.
 There is another suggestion that it could be the part of some Star Wars Rebel fighter, which will require further investigation.

 We have spotted the USS Chekov on screen, just as postulated.
 From what Shelby could see on screen, the original line "the Chek(h)ov...the Kyushu...the Melbourne" now makes perfect sense.
 As for the structure of the model, we know that mainly parts of the 1/2500 scale Galaxy-class kit were employed, plus two marker nacelles.
-While the top pod may be visible in the side view, it is still a bit of a mystery why the bottom pod seemingly doesn't exist in the top view of the ship.
-But it obviously exists and it is almost definitely made of a Galaxy secondary hull (there was at least one left from the Cheyenne class).
+The bottom pod of the ship clearly exists but is not made of a Galaxy secondary hull (as it could be left over from the Cheyenne class).
 Since the Springfield obviously has a very similar saucer as the New Orleans, and the nacelles are of the same type as on the Cheyenne, we can estimate a length of 325m for the ship.

 Thanks to Gary Perry, Frank Gerratana, Ryan McReynolds, Paul Frenczli and The359 for images and suggestions.
 Thanks to Starship Modeler user Valdore who found the origin of the upper pod.
 Special thanks to Mike Okuda for providing the decisive photo.
 Big thanks also to Rick Sternbach!